 Guardianship is a legal process.
-When a person becomes incapacitated and can no longer make sound decisions about their care and/or their finances and they have not put the proper paperwork in place prior to becoming incapacitated, a Court must get involved and determine, through a series of examinations, legal filings, and hearings, that the person is incapacitated.
-The Court must determine to what extent the person is incapacitated, and appoint someone (a guardian), whether they be a family member or a professional, to make decisions for the incapacitated person (legally called a “ward”) which that person can no longer make for themselves.
+When a person becomes incapacitated and can no longer make sound decisions about their care or their finances, and they have not put the proper paperwork in place before becoming incapacitated, a Court must get involved and determine, through a series of examinations, legal filings, and hearings, that the person is incapacitated.
+The Court must determine to what extent the person is incapacitated and appoint someone (a Guardian), whether they be a family member or a professional, to make decisions for the incapacitated person (legally called a “ward”), which that person can no longer make for themselves.

 When Guardianship is necessary, the estate planning and guardianship attorneys at Woodward, Pires & Lombardo, P.A. strive to make it a smooth and efficient process.
 Call (239) 394-5161 for a consultation.